Corionis/ELS/artifacts/document/how-to-readme.md

 A library file lists the desired libraries to compare, a collection file also contains all the individual items in each library.
 Both are JSON files.

-A collection file may be generated using the -i item export option.
+A collection JSON file may be generated using the -i item export option.
+Collection data is used to perform a munge.

 The -e export paths option lists each individual file in the desired libraries.
 But that data is not used by any other operation.
 It is intended for visual information and possibly comparison with another similar file.

-### Command Line Options
+## Command Line Options

  * -c level : Console logging level, default debug